EcrituresNumeriques/stylo/docs/src/en/firststeps.md

 ---

 ## Creating an account
 In order to edit in Stylo, creating a user account via Huma-Num is recommended.
-To create an account, go to Stylo: https://stylo.huma-num.fr and choose the type of account (we recommend that you create a Huma-Num account or log in if you already have one):
+To create an account, go to Stylo: https://stylo.huma-num.fr and choose the type of account:

 ![Register](/uploads/images/Login-Huma-Num-V2.PNG)